jordanaston/express-blog-post-api-server/readme.md

-# Express Blog Post API
+# Express Blog Post API Server

-#### This is a backend server for a blog post application built with Express.
+#### An API server for a blog post application built with Express.

-#### It's purpose is to practice building a database and a server to be deployed with MongoDB Atlas and Render.
+#### Its purpose was to practice building a database and server to be deployed with MongoDB Atlas and Render.

 To test HTTP requests, head to: